 Coupons can save you a lot of money on spending you have to do, like groceries and personal care items.
-You can find coupons in the newspaper or at popular coupon websites.
+You can find coupons in the newspaper or on popular coupon websites.
 My favorite coupon tool is the free Chrome plugin Honey, which searches for coupons on purchases you are about to make online.

 The easiest way to save, though, is by cutting your spending.
 Really think about each purchase before you spend the money.
 Only buy what you need and hold off on wants until you have income again.
 You’ll be surprised how much you can cut if you put your mind to it.

 The best way to get by is to earn more.
 Even if you have a full-time job right now, you can always earn more on the side.
 I make money on weekends and evenings in my web design, freelance writing, and social media management business.
 I also had a business that ran flash mobs.
 Combined I made more than $1,000 each month on the side.

 Even if you make $5,000 or $20,000 each month, earning more on the side is always an option and something that can help you out if you ever get the dreaded pink slip.